Pickminer/Pickminer/README.md

 <h1>Pickminer - NVIDIA Ravencoin mining software</h1>

 <p>Pickminer is an all-in-one NVIDIA mining software currently on Windows and Linux.
-You can enjoy your mining by creating templates, setting up their overclocking, and monitoring your ongoing mining thanks to detailed statistics.
+You can enjoy your mining by creating templates, setting up your overclocking, and monitoring your ongoing mining thanks to detailed statistics.
 The whole is integrated into a friendly and ergonomic user interface.
 Currently on Ravencoin, it is planned to add more Proof of Work cryptocurrencies and mining OS compatibility later.</p>

 <h2>Features</h2>